rpdeeksh/SGPA_Calculator/README.md

 ```

 2. Set up the MySQL database:
-   - Create a database named RVU in your MySQL server.
+   - Create a database in your MySQL server.
-   - Create a necessary student table in the database
+   - Create a necessary table in the database

 3. Configure the database connection: